zandacw/peanolator/README.md

 ## Peano Arithmetic Library

 The Peano arithmetic library included in this project performs arithmetic operations using Peano numbers instead of the built-in arithmetic operations in OCaml.
 Peano numbers are a way to represent natural numbers using only a successor function and zero, without relying on the standard numerical operators.
+While Peano arithmetic is conceptually elegant and educational, it also implies the use of recursion for arithmetic operations.
+As a result, performing large calculations can take an exceptionally long time.
+For example to compute the expression "1000 + 2000" this program will have to make ~5000 recursive calls: 3000 to build the starting Peano numbers and 2000 to perform the addition.

+### Tail Recursion

+To mitigate the risk of stack overflow when performing recursive calculations, tail recursion has been employed extensively throughout the project.
+Tail recursion allows recursive functions to be optimized by the compiler, reducing the risk of running into stack size limitations for large computations.

+### Memory Usage

+While tail call recursion has been employed to optimize performance and mitigate the risk of stack overflow, it's important to consider memory usage when dealing with large Peano numbers.
+In this project, each Peano number is represented as a recursive data type, where, for instance, the number 5 is expressed as S(S(S(S(S(Z))))).
+Consequently, performing calculations involving very large numbers can consume a significant amount of RAM to store the numbers and execute the computations.
+While the use of tail call optimization allows for theoretically unlimited calculations, users should be mindful of memory constraints when working with exceptionally large numbers.

 ## Arithmetic Expression Parser